htsx/CSC_400/code/README.md

 Python 3.6 or higher
 pip (Python package manager)
-## Step 1: Create a Virtual Environment (Outside the Project Folder)
+## Step 1: Create a Virtual Environment
-Instead of creating the virtual environment inside the project folder, you will create it in a different directory on your system.
-This keeps your project folder clean and avoids syncing large files to GitHub.

 Create the Virtual Environment: Open a terminal or command prompt and run the following command (you can choose any directory to create the virtual environment):